RucksP/DotA_EEG/README.md

 # DotA_EEG
-Control the alt-key modifier with a NeuroSky Mindwave Mobile EEG
+Control the alt-key modifier of DotA 2 with a NeuroSky Mindwave Mobile EEG